i-eye/IEye-Projects/IEye-Projects/Assets/README.md

 Put them on the github or contact me on the modcord or dm(i_eye on discord) OR just join the discord server: https://discord.gg/Shd63mp4fB
 If you have any feedback on the content too, I'd love to hear it.
 I don't want too crazy of items.

-Yes, there may be unneeded dependencies, cry about it
-And I can't guarantee that multiplayer will work, as it hasn't been tested
+I can't guarantee that multiplayer will work, as it hasn't been tested

-Chat is used in place of actual announcements for item sacrifices sometimes since I couldn't get them working in the time I had.
-Eventually you'll see a cool animation thing.
+Sacrifical items are soon to be reworked
 # Translation
 If you'd like to translate, contact me(I'll do Spanish though)
-- If my translation is bad and you have time, I'd love to hear feedback, I'm not a native Spanish speaker but I'm trying lol
+- If my translation is bad and you have time, I'd love to hear feedback, I'm not a native Spanish speaker but estoy probando

 # Credits
+Nebby for creating MSU and dealing with my stupid questions
-Nebby and everyone on the Starstorm team for MSU and the scripts that I heavily referenced
+Everyone on the SS2 team for some great reference
 ihazkirbro for the sacrificial item tier idea
+F4UXX for helping with balance and creating some great stuff waiting to cross the in-between space
+QBanCaptain for helping with concept art and balance
+Buns and JestAnAnimator for help with some stuff preparing to cross from the Red Plane
-Nightshade for creating the logo
+Nyctophiliac for creating the logo

 # Changelog

+### 0.1.5
+- Updated for SOTS
+  - MSU2.0 LET'S GO
+- Reworked Introspective Insect
+  - 50% decrease both speeds
+  - 5 hits
+  - 5% max Health
+  - 7 seconds (+7 seconds per stack)
+- Reworked Aggressive Insect
+  - 8 seconds
+  - 25% total damage (+25% per stack)
+  - .2 proc chance
+  - New VFX + SFX
+- Spoiler Artifact(It's a fun one)(code will be implemented in game at some point, don't worry)
+  - Code on wiki

 ### 0.1.4
 - New Bloody Prism